mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 #### 1:05:15

 **Question:** Roshi?
-Is that why...
-You don’t see Zen emphasize other realms; you know, like having psychic experiences, or coming in contact with bodhisattvas and buddhas, or demons, things like that?
+Is that why... you don’t see Zen emphasize other realms; you know, like having psychic experiences, or coming in contact with bodhisattvas and buddhas, or demons, things like that?
 And Tibetan Buddhism, for instance, seems to really emphasize entering these other worlds.
 Is that because of that; because those other realms still exist in duality?

 **Katagiri Roshi:** Sure.
 Even though I don’t emphasize them, we are with them already.
 Don’t you think so?

 **Same person:** I don’t know.
-I have no idea. *[Everyone laughs.]*
+I have no idea... *[Everyone laughs.]*

 **Katagiri Roshi:** You don’t like them, but you are already present with them.
 That’s why you suffer, no?
 Don’t you think so?